michael-zucchetta/connect-four-rust-web-assembly/README.md

 ## Intro

 I implemented this as an exercise to learn Rust and WebAssembly's world.
-The game AI is built with the Montecarlo method and the difficulty is determined by the number of moves for which the Montecarlo method is applied.
+The game AI is built with the Montecarlo method and the difficulty is determined by the number of moves for which the Montecarlo method is applied (the harder the difficulty, the slower the game is going to be).

 ## Getting Started